cartrawler/cartrawler.github.io/docs/android/android.md

 # Android
 {: .no_toc }

-Our SDK supports Android 5 Lollipop (SDK version 21) and above {: .fs-6 .fw-300 }
+Our SDK supports Android 5 Lollipop (SDK version 21) and above.
+{: .fs-6 .fw-300 }